shribr/copilot-webapp-demo/README.md

 Once the deployment script completes the following resources should have been created in the resource group:

-- Api Management Service (optional)
+- Api Management Service (required if using MSAL for authentication in web app but optional if you only plan on using api keys)
 - App Service
 - App Service Plan
 - Application Insights